frontendweekly/virga/11ty/posts/2021-01-01-shareable-configs.md

 ## Jest

-Last year, I've spend some time renewing my knowledge and skill for testing via [Testing Javascript by Kent C. Dodds](https://testingjavascript.com/).
+Last year, I've spent some time renewing my knowledge and skill for testing via [Testing Javascript by Kent C. Dodds](https://testingjavascript.com/).

 I love tinkering with my config(that's why I'm writing this story), so "Configure Jest for Testing JavaScript Applications" is one of my favorite sections.

-In that section, Kent C. Dodds showed real-world configuration for a large real-world application and I have distilled it for my environment.
+In that section, Kent C. Dodds showed real-world configuration for a large real-world application, and I have distilled it for my environment.

 ### Jest has `jest-preset.js`

 First, Jest has `jest.config.js` so I thought I could use same approach as ESLint and stylelint for creating a shareable config.
-Even though, I think I could make it work but I've found a better way.
+Even though, I think I could make it work, but I've found a better way.

 I've stumble upon `preset` when I'm reading Jest documentation.